Early Works

 1970–1982

-As a teenager I set up my first studio in a tiny basement compartment.
-At that time I was influenced by the Surrealists, Impressionists and Expressionists whom I deeply admired.
-I was painting on wood, using transparent glazes, enhancing the surface textures, a practice that I still use up to this day.
+As a teenager Buxbaum set up his first studio in a tiny basement compartment.
+At that time he was influenced by the Surrealists, Impressionists and Expressionists whom he deeply admired.
+Buxbaum was painting on wood, using transparent glazes, enhancing the surface textures – a practice that he still uses up to this day.

-In 1984, as a student at the Academy of Fine Arts in Munich, I gave up painting and began working conceptually—creating sculptural objects and installations, initially centered around the theme of “painting.”
-It wasn’t until 35 years later that I unpacked my old oil paints and brushes and resumed painting.”
-RB (December 2024)
+In 1984, as a student at the Academy of Fine Arts in Munich, Buxbaum gave up painting and began working conceptually—creating sculptural objects and installations, initially centered around the theme of “painting.”
+It wasn’t until 35 years later that he unpacked his old oil paints and brushes and resumed painting.

-As a teenager I set up my first studio in a tiny basement compartment.
-At that time I was influenced by the Surrealists, Impressionists and Expressionists whom I deeply admired.
-I was painting on wood, using transparent glazes, enhancing the surface textures, a practice that I still use up to this day.
+As a teenager Buxbaum set up his first studio in a tiny basement compartment.
+At that time he was influenced by the Surrealists, Impressionists and Expressionists whom he deeply admired.
+Buxbaum was painting on wood, using transparent glazes, enhancing the surface textures – a practice that he still uses up to this day.

-In 1984, as a student at the Academy of Fine Arts in Munich, I gave up painting and began working conceptually—creating sculptural objects and installations, initially centered around the theme of “painting.”
-It wasn’t until 35 years later that I unpacked my old oil paints and brushes and resumed painting.”
-RB (December 2024)
+In 1984, as a student at the Academy of Fine Arts in Munich, Buxbaum gave up painting and began working conceptually—creating sculptural objects and installations, initially centered around the theme of “painting.”
+It wasn’t until 35 years later that he unpacked his old oil paints and brushes and resumed painting.